AJWest22/MS4/README.md

 I also created some custom classes for this classes, to style some text elements, examples include the: ```koulen-font``` class, and the ```Roboto Font``` class.
 These can be found around the site.

+### Python Development

+### JQUERY Development

+JQUERY is used for making dropdown menus, sorting products, and for the spainner that shows up when a user makes a payment on the site.
+The JQUERY is imported by CDN from JQUEY.com, BootStrap JQUERY and from Stripe.

 ## **Code Used**